The Country and our Community at a Crossroads

 Cece Cox | Resource Center Chief Executive Officer

-We’re prepared and ready to fight for the LGBTQ community no matter what.
+We’re prepared and ready to fight for the LGBTQIA+ community no matter what.

 Anxious about the results of the election?
 You aren’t alone.

 The challenges we have faced this year from COVID, and the economic and political turmoil it has created, have not done anything to calm our fears.

 Now, we find ourselves at a national crossroads.
 The results of the election will lead us down one path or another, and those paths are vastly different.
 But no matter the outcome, Resource Center stands ready to fight for the LGBTQIA+ and HIV/AIDS communities.

 - Go vote tomorrow!
 Click HERE to find your polling location.

 - Click HERE to donate or visit myresourcecenter.org/fundthefight